PARISH CEMETERY • HOLY TRINITY ORTHODOX CHURCH

 X. EFFECTIVE DATE

-1. These Cemetery By-Laws were accepted at a Parish Meeting held on the 29th day of January, 1995, at which the appropriate quorum was present, the Parish members having been duly notified, and have become effective on the 17th day of February, 1995, by the approval of the Diocesan Bishop.
+1. These Cemetery By-Laws were accepted at a Special Parish Meeting held on the 23rd day of April, 2017, at which the appropriate quorum was present, the Parish members having been duly notified, and have become effective on the 1st day of July, 2017, by the approval of the Diocesan Bishop.
 They revoke, supplant and replace any and all Cemetery By-Laws, whether corporate or not, previously in use.